ealter/vim_turing_machine/README.md

 [[1, 5], [2, 3], [5, 7], [12, 15]] -> [[1, 7], [12, 15]]
 ```

-To run this problem on a python Turing machine, just call `make run`.
-To run
+Running the Python Turing Machine: `make run`

-this problem on a Vim Turing machine, just call `make run-vim-machine`.
-To see
+Opening the Vim Turing Machine without running it: `make open-vim-machine`

-the Vim Turing machine without running it, call `make open-vim-machine`.
+Opening and then running the Vim Turing Machine: `make run-vim-machine`

 So Vim did what?
 Wait.
 How does it even?
 ========================================